surajshivkumar/Garuda-TadHacks/README.md

 - Voice 🔊
 - City 🏢
 - Religion 🛐

-  Is PI.
+Are also PI.
 So it is a non-trivial problem to solve for.

 ### Demo🤖